 Back Bowls

 The back bowls are dedicated to advanced skiers who have experience with more difficult black or double-black terrain.
-There are a few blue runs and one green run, if you dare take the risk.
+If you dare take the risk, there are a few blue runs and one green run.
 I’ve thought in the past, I’ll take that run; it will work out just fine.

 More often than not, once in a while, you might miss a blue or green sign and end up down a black run, which can be scary.
-It’s a quick way to lose your self confidence that you worked so hard to get in the first place.
-You’ll hopefully have a partner or a family member to offer positive encouragement to help you get all the way down.
-Black and especially double-black runs are extremely steep and often have protruding rocks that you need to maneuver around to get to the bottom.
-Keep that in mind when making your decision of which chair lift to take and what coloured runs you can take from the top.
+It’s a quick way to lose the self-confidence that you worked so hard to get in the first place.
+Hopefully, you’ll have a partner or a family member to offer positive encouragement to help you get down.
+Black and especially double-black runs are extremely steep and often have protruding rocks to maneuver around to get to the bottom.
+Keep that in mind when deciding which chair lift to take and which runs you want to take.

 I find the horizontal green runs in between the vertical blue and black ones, on the back side, tend to be narrow and can be nerve-wracking.
-They do not allow a lot of space to turn, and consequently causing you to snowplow the entire way down.
+They do not allow a lot of space to turn and consequently can cause you to snowplow the entire way down.
 This is not ideal, nor fun.
 If you want to work on gaining confidence, avoid those and stay on the front side.

 Front Side

 The front side has a variety of runs from beginner to advanced.
-If you’re a beginner or working on gaining your confidence, the greens runs that run down vertically parallel to the black and blue ones, are the easiest ones to practice turning, with lots of space around you.
+If you’re a beginner or working on gaining your confidence, the green runs vertically parallel to the black and blue ones are the easiest ones to practice turning, with lots of space around you.

-The front side does offer varying levels of difficulty which is great if you want to stick to one side.
-Just note that if the runs on the front side are exposed to the sun all day, they can get icy by the afternoon, making it more challenging if you’re learning how to ski.
-A lot of the runs require the gondola to get to the top of the mountain.
-By mid-morning, the line to get up the gondola can be very long and you’ll spend a long amount of time waiting in line instead of skiing.
+Be mindful that a lot of the runs require the gondola to get to the top of the mountain.
+By mid-morning, the line to get up the gondola can be very long and you might spend a long time waiting in line instead of skiing.

-Tip: Work on gaining your confidence on the front side for the first part of your day and then when it starts to ice up, I suggest heading over to the Larch side which also offers beginner level runs to accommodate learners.
+Tip: Work on gaining your confidence on the front side for the first part of your day and when it starts to ice up, head over to the Larch side offering beginner-level runs to accommodate learners.

 Larch